hayeah/sike-react-course/live-edit/_index.md

 </cn>

-To make this permanent, add to your shell's startup file:
+To make the PATH permanent, add to your shell's startup file:

 ```
 # ~/.bashrc or ~/.zshrc